GoHypernet/hypernet-protocol/digital-payments.md

 ### **Payment Channel**

 [Payment channels](https://dl.acm.org/doi/pdf/10.1145/3243734.3243856?casa_token=ySJOdlwgPCcAAAAA%3AnkfO9uHl7fZ-c7C0_L3xrQSHhujnqNIJgtkB7Gt2yE6MZV9145qbyHsGHQaSV1NGZBNousWk-wQ)
-are a layer 2 technique that is a speciallization of state-channels.
+are a layer 2 technique that is a specialization of state-channels.
 They are designed specifically for scaling trustless value transfers without having to submit transactions directly to a layer 1 network.
 This is accomplished via a two-party consensus protocol in which digital signatures are shared directly between two participants via a p2p communication layer.